 Not yet assembled.

 A static RAM card for the HP-48 series graphing calculators.

-Using the ESP-12F WiFi module (based on the ESP8266 microcontroller) to provide real-time sensor readings.
-Currently, I have sensors for temperature, humidity, barometric pressure, acceleration, smoke, gas, dust, soil humidity, and illuminance (lux meter).
+Using the ESP-12F WiFi module (based on the ESP8266 microcontroller) to provide real-time sensor readings (temperature, humidity, pressure, and CO2 concentration).
+The readings are sent to a central server, which generates graphs.

 68000 single-board computer